 Better Bow Shoelace Knot

-Another secure knot variation, again based on looping around more than once: Begin as for a Standard Shoelace Knot, only loop around twice before pulling through the loops thus made.
+Another secure knot variation, again based on looping around more than once.
+Begin as for the Standard Shoelace Knot, only loop around twice before pulling through the loops thus made.

 Take the left (yellow) lace and pass it around to the right, going behind the right loop.

 Continue the left (yellow) end around the right loop to end up in front.

 Up to this point, the knot is exactly the same as the Standard Shoelace Knot.

 Unlike the “Standard Shoelace Knot”, pass the left (yellow) lace around the back of the right (blue) loop for the second time.

 Continue the left (yellow) lace around the right loop to end up in front for the second time.